JallRex/100DaysOfCode/README.md

 - Created "the cake" and added the liedetector (created the game and added a form of collision based on pixel coordinates.)

 **Project 22 (finished!)**

+## Day 27.
+(3.Des)

+**Project 23**

+-Attempted for a few hurs to build a calculator from scratch with no external ideas - but after a few setbacks I realized I needed to go back a bit to learn more.
+Thus - Following a tutorial on it.
+- After first building my own and seeing that I needed more info I added pre-styled css and html from a tut as I've done "mine already".